 Today’s safety cultures rely on data and on open reporting of errors.
 Workers must be able to report when they have made an honest mistake.
 Such errors must become learning experiences that prevent the same error from happening to another worker.
 That means that the organization must have a written policy that is fair and “just” to all workers.
 A young ramp worker must have the same rights to report an error as those of a senior flight crew member.

-Today, the international industry is focusing on Safety Management Systems (SMS).
-There will be an evolving importance on looking at the kind of data that not only tell why something went wrong, but also that can predict when something may go wrong — before there is damage, injury, or an accident.
+Today the international industry is focusing on Safety Management Systems (SMS).
+That means there will be an evolving importance on looking at the kind of data that not only tell why something went wrong but also that can look at the data to predict when something may go wrong, before there is damage, injury, or an accident.
 That means that SMS will address threats before they become errors.
 Voluntary reporting systems, that show very small threats, are a key to predicting and preventing the big events.

 The Human Factors Side of Safety Management

-While the SMS-building process accelerates, the human error in aviation continues.
-The percentage of accidents caused by human error remains around 80 percent.
-Whether the primary accident cause is controlled flight into terrain, loss of control, or some other factor, human performance is usually a significant contributing factor.
+While the SMS-building process accelerates the human error in aviation continues.
+The percentage of accidents caused by human error remains around 80%.
+Whether the primary accident cause is controlled flight into terrain, loss-of-control, or some other factor, human performance is usually a significant contributing factor.
 SMS data, eventually, will return to that known conclusion.
 That rediscovery will reinvigorate industry-wide attention to HF.

 The human factors community has been instrumental in promoting voluntary reporting and establishment of “just” cultures.
 Many of the voluntary reports submitted to NASA’s Aviation Safety Reporting System, to Boeing’s MEDA, and the FAA’s Aviation Safety Action Program are fraught with the language and challenges of human performance.
 SMS will amplify that message and raise new attention to human factors across aviation working environments.